Summer is Almost Gone

 As you can detect, Can I Be Ernest? is not a fan; admittedly, I haven't watched a single episode.
 Am I being judgemental?
 Guilty as charged!
 What do I have against Tiger King?
 Quite frankly, I haven't figured it out.
 If I had to take a guess, it probably stems from how quickly society has gravitated towards the series, while other explosive programs on the popular streaming service have gone unnoticed.
 In other words, this is all of YOUR fault!

 What's the fascination for idiots who collect, abuse and exploit wild animals (the apparent premise of Tiger King) when there are other shows on Netflix highlighting the abuse and exploitation of HUMAN life (remember us?).
 Am I missing something?
 It further proves that our current climate is a 'monkey see, monkey do' one.
 Probably now more than ever.
-Once there's an "influential" voice stamping their approval of anything, whether it's fashion, lifestyle, or something unexpected... like NETFLIX SHOWS, we tend to bite the bait and lose all site of subjectivity.
+Once an "influential" voice stamps their approval of anything, whether in fashion, lifestyle, or something unexpected... like NETFLIX SHOWS, we tend to bite the bait and lose all site of subjectivity.
 Seemingly, 34.3 million people watched Tiger King on its opening week.
 Everyone except for me, of course.

 3) Wild Wild Country- A powerful documentary about a controversial Indian guru, his cult-like following and their vigorous influence over a community in Wasco Country, OREGON (bet you didn't see that one coming).
 It's a 6-part series sure to keep you glued to the screen.